 Glaucoma is a degenerative nerve disorder which can lead, if not treated, to serious consequences like loss of vision and even permanent blindness.
-Not to mention that reversing this condition is next to impossible.
+Fortunately, it seems that cannabis can help.
+Here’s how.

-According to the statistics, over 60 million people around the world are suffering from glaucoma caused by high eye pressure.
+According to the statistics, over 60 million people around the world suffer from glaucoma caused by high eye pressure.
+(1)

 Glaucoma is not curable.
 There are a few ways to slow down its progress, but there is still no permanent solution.

 One of the most common natural remedies for glaucoma is medical marijuana.

 Although some medical experts still doubt it, anecdotal evidence and, increasingly, the clinical research show that cannabis has great potential in treating glaucoma.

 So, if you are suffering from high eye pressure and glaucoma, this article will help you understand your disease and how you can treat it with cannabis.